presentator/v2tov3migrate/README.md

 - The "Project Guidelines" are deprecated and no longer available.

-- For "super-admin" access you could use the PocketBase Admin UI located at `https://yourPresentatorApp.com/_/`.
+- For superuser access you could use the PocketBase Dashboard located at `https://yourPresentatorApp.com/_/`.

 ## Setup